Precious McKenzie: Career

+During the 1970s McKenzie appeared on the children's magazine programme Blue Peter on UK BBC 1.

 McKenzie has one of the longest-held world records in sports, (possibly the longest-held current record): 37 years.
-His 607kg (1,339 lb) total in the 123 lb class, was achieved in 1979.
+His 607 kg (1,339 lb) total in the 123 lb class, was achieved in 1979.

 He subsequently became a private consultant in the field of back injury prevention and the New Zealand Safety Council's Manual Handling Advisor, running courses in New Zealand, Australia, Singapore, the United Kingdom and United States.

-In 2006 he was recognised by his native country with an induction into the South African Sports Hall of Fame.
+In 2006, he was recognised by his native country with an induction into the South African Sports Hall of Fame.

 In 2008, a film was planned about his life.
 A New Zealand-based father-son team had a screenplay and sought funding in Cannes.
 They hoped to start shooting in South Africa by early November 2008.
 The relationship between McKenzie and the film makers deteriorated and ended in 2012 when McKenzie became disappointed with the slow pace of progress.